Lamination: Paper

 Corrugated fiberboard boxes are examples of laminated structures, where an inner core provides rigidity and strength, and the outer layers provide a smooth surface.
-A starch based adhesive is usually used.
+A starch-based adhesive is usually used.

 Laminating paper products, such as photographs, can prevent them from becoming creased, faded, water damaged, wrinkled, stained, smudged, abraded, or marked by grease or fingerprints.
 Photo identification cards and credit cards are almost always laminated with plastic film.
 Boxes and other containers may be laminated using heat seal layers, extrusion coatings, pressure sensitive adhesives, UV coating, etc.

 Lamination is also used in sculpture using wood or resin.
 An example of an artist who used lamination in his work is the American Floyd Shaman.

 Laminates can be used to add properties to a surface, usually printed paper, that would not have them otherwise, such as with the use of lamination paper.
 Sheets of vinyl impregnated with ferro-magnetic material can allow portable printed images to bond to magnets, such as for a custom bulletin board or a visual presentation.
 Specially surfaced plastic sheets can be laminated over a printed image to allow them to be safely written upon, such as with dry erase markers or chalk.
 Multiple translucent printed images may be laminated in layers to achieve certain visual effects or to hold holographic images.
 Printing businesses that do commercial lamination keep a variety of laminates on hand, as the process for bonding different types is generally similar when working with thin materials.

+Paper is normally laminated on particle or fiberboards giving a good-looking and resistant surface for use as furniture, decoration panels and flooring.

+Paper laminations are also used in packaging.
+For example, juiceboxes are fabricated from liquid packaging board which is usually six layers of paper, polyethylene, and aluminum foil.
+Paper is used in the lamination to shape the product and give the juicebox an extra source of strength.